 3- Avoid Over Eating

 You must know where to stop eating according to your body’s capacity.
 Overeating not only can lead to unwanted weight gain but can cause discomfort & several digestive issues.
-To avoid certain health problems, one must try mini or more frequent meals in your daily eating patterns that can help boost metabolism.
+To avoid certain health problems, one must try mini or more frequent meals in your daily eating pattern that can help boost metabolism.
 Also, this can make you feel active from within.

 4- Focus On Food While Eating